Also see Diseases of the Peripheral Nerve and Neuromuscular Junction.

 Congenital myoclonus of Labrador Retrievers (familial reflex myoclonus) causes muscle spasms/hypertonicity from an early age.
 Puppies may be unable to walk or even maintain a sternal position due to extensor rigidity.
 The prognosis is very poor.

 Hypokalemic myopathy of Burmese cats (autosomal recessive) causes periodic paralysis or weakness with ventral flexion of the neck.
 Cats are affected at 3–4 mo of age.
 Serum CK is markedly increased.
-Dietary supplementation of oral potassium usually produces a favorable response (eg, potassium gluconate solution at 2–4 mEq or mmol/cat, PO, sid, until serum potassium levels are stable).
+Dietary supplementation of oral potassium usually produces a favorable response (eg, potassium gluconate solution at 2–4 mEq or mmol/cat/day, PO, until serum potassium levels are stable).

 Myotonia congenita is seen in Chow Chows, Staffordshire Terriers, Great Danes, and Miniature Schnauzers (autosomal recessive) and causes signs similar to those seen in myotonic goats.
 There is often a degree of muscle hypertrophy, and marked stiffness is seen when dogs first rise.
 Dimpling is seen on percussion of several muscles, including the tongue.
 Diagnosis can usually be confirmed by electromyography (characteristic “dive bomber” sound); muscle biopsy changes are mild and nonspecific.
-Prognosis is guarded, although membrane-stabilizing drugs (procainamide, mexile-tine) result in significant improvement.
+Prognosis is guarded, although membrane-stabilizing drugs (procainamide, mexiletine) result in significant improvement.

 X-linked muscular dystrophies have been described in Irish Terriers, Golden Retrievers, Miniature Schnauzers, Rottweilers, Samoyeds, German Shorthaired Pointers, Groenendaeler Belgian Shepherds, Brittany Spaniels, Rat Terriers, Labrador Retrievers, Japanese Spitz dogs, and also in cats.
 All are due to mutations in the dystrophin gene.
 Males show muscle stiffness, dysphagia, and weakness at an early age, along with a plantigrade stance and muscle atrophy as the animal gets older.
 Initial muscle hypertrophy may be marked, particularly in cats.
 Diagnosis is facilitated by the initial massive increases in serum levels of CK and by demonstration of hyalinized and mineralized muscle fibers on biopsy.
 Prognosis is guarded to poor.
-At present, there is no treatment.
+Currently, there is no treatment.
 A novel congenital muscular dystrophy has been reported in cats associated with deficiency of merosin (laminin α2), in which degenerative changes occur in both muscles and peripheral nerves.

 Labrador Retriever myopathy (autosomal recessive) causes a stiff gait and marked muscle atrophy in puppies of both sexes.
 Signs worsen with cold, stress, or exercise, and affected dogs may be unable to keep their heads elevated in a normal position from as early as 3 mo of age.
 Tendon reflexes are usually absent.
-Signs stabilize by 6–8 mo of age, and the prognosis is favorable so that affected dogs can make good pets.
+Signs stabilize by 6–8 mo of age, and the prognosis is favorable, so affected dogs can make good pets.
 There is preferential atrophy of type II muscle fibers.

 Dermatomyositis of Collies and Shetland Sheepdogs (inherited as a dominant trait with variable expressivity) causes atrophy and weakness of the masticatory and distal limb muscles from a few months of age, sometimes associated with trismus and megaesophagus.
 These signs are combined with a dermatitis over the face and extremities.
 The clinical signs may wax and wane and, in general, do not become severely debilitating.
 Polymyositis and dermatitis are evident on histopathologic examination.
 This disorder has also been seen in Beauceron Shepherds, Pembroke Welsh Corgis, Australian Cattle Dogs, Lakeland Terriers, Chow Chows, German Shepherds, and Kuvasz dogs.